Published Jan 13, 2026

 Limited automation for App Store screenshots

 Figma doesn’t offer automation features for App Store screenshots.
-There’s no built-in function to generate multiple app store screenshots in Figma at once or apply changes across different variations.
+Unlike the top app store screenshot generators, Figma doesn’t offer automation features to instantly apply a single design change across all your device frames.
 Localizing app store screenshots in Figma is also manual, which slows down the scaling.

 Steeper learning curve for non-designers